 - Back, leg or stomach pain

 - Bleeding or crusting sores on the lips

 - Continuing ulcers or sores in the mouth

 - Difficult, burning or painful urination

 - Joint pain

 It is important to note that the initial symptoms of a heart attack often mirror the symptoms of heartburn.
-If you experience shortness of breath, chest pains or a tingling in the shoulders or arms, contact a physician or call 911 immediately to seek medical treatment.
+If you experience shortness of breath, chest pains or tingling in the shoulders or arms, contact a physician or dial 911 immediately.